Jasveer-Shah/Task-Traker-App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+npm install -g @angular/cli

+?
+Would you like to share anonymous usage data with the Angular Team at Google under Google’s Privacy Policy at https://policies.google.com/privacy?
+For more details and how to change this setting, see https://angular.io/analytics.
+Yes

+Thank you for sharing anonymous usage data.
+If you change your mind, the following
+command will disable this feature entirely:

+    ng analytics off

+    ng --version
+    ng new hello-world      -(appname)
+    ng  serve               -(to run the server)

+    ng generate component components/header
+    ng add @fortawesome/angular-fontawesome@<version>
+    npm i json-server
+    npm install -g json-server
+    npm run server
+    json-server --watch db.json